mattispanhan/mattispanhan/README.md

 # Hi there 👋

 ### I'm Mattis Parnet Hanczakowski,
 An entrepreneurial-minded student focused on digital business.
-I'm 19, finishing my final semester of Computer Science at Cegep, and ambitiously pursuing my goal of combining my entrepreneurial mindset with my passion for the digital world.
+I'm 20, student in Statistics and Computer Science at McGill, and ambitiously pursuing my goal of combining my entrepreneurial mindset with my passion for the digital world.

 ### 💻 I love working with
 ![React](https://img.shields.io/badge/-React-61DAFB?style=flat&logo=react&logoColor=000)